During challenging economic times, Americans try to stretch their dollars. Food is a flexible budget expense that can be reduced when money is tight.

 Find out What You Currently Spend on Food: Write down all the money you spend on food for one week.
 Then multiply that number by four to see what it costs to feed your family for a month.
 If your budget is tight, you may need to cut back on that amount.

-You can compare what you are spending to the U.S. average cost of food at this Web site: www.cnpp.usda.gov/USDAFoodCost-Home.htm.
-USDA’s Food Plans estimate the weekly and monthly costs of a nutritious diet at four cost levels: thrifty; low-cost; moderate-cost and liberal.
+You can compare what you are spending on the U.S. average cost of food at this Web site: www.fns.usda.gov/cnpp/usda-food-plans-cost-food-reports-monthly-reports.
+USDA’s Food Plans estimate the weekly and monthly costs of a nutritious diet at four cost levels: thrifty, low-cost, moderate-cost, and liberal.

 In addition, Iowa State University Extension has an online calculator that lets you compare what you spend on food to what the USDA low-cost plan recommends.
-This calculator is located at: www.extension.iastate.edu/foodplans/
+This calculator is located at https://spendsmart.extension.iastate.edu